 Albatross Wingspan and Size: How Big Are They?

 Eric van Poppel & Caroline Don, CC BY-SA 3.0, via Wikimedia Commons

-Albatrosses are seabirds that live along the Pacific and Southern Ocean (near Antarctica) coastlines.
-These birds are among the largest flying birds on Earth and are famously known for their truly massive wingspans.
-There is debate among the number of species that exist within the genus, but there are at least 22 commonly recognized species by the IUCN.
-Let’s take a look at these amazing birds to learn: how big are albatrosses and what’s their wingspan?
+Albatrosses (Diomedeidae) are seabirds that live along the Pacific and Southern Ocean (near Antarctica) coastlines.
+These birds are among the largest flying birds on Earth, known for their astoundingly long wingspans.
+There is debate among the number of species that exist within the genus, but there are at least 22 commonly recognized species according to the International Union for Conservation of Nature (IUCN).
+Continue reading to discover how big the average albatross’s wingspan is.

+Albatross Wingspan and Size: How Big Are They?